-- 4.1 Town Officials: The Edgartown Resident Home Site Committee has written a third letter stating that they are satisfied with the offer of three perpetually restricted lots and six additional lots with resale restrictions for 30 years.
-"The Committee is not requesting that any further contributions be made by the proponents beyond those already offered."
-Matt Poole of the Edgartown Board of Health has written that it is important that shared cluster septic systems utilizing enhanced treatment with nitrogen removal must have a operations and management plan. - 4.2 Island Organizations: The Vineyard Conservation Society wrote in opposition because they think it would be a bad precedent, density, proximity to the sandplain habitat, and water quality impacts. - 4.3 Public: Gunner and Kristen lamb of Jennie Lane have written in opposition primarily due to the zoning and the affects increased density will have on privacy.
+- 4.3 Island Organizations: The Vineyard Conservation Society wrote in opposition because they think it would be a bad precedent, too much density in a 3-acre zone, the proximity to the sandplain habitat, and water quality impacts.
+The Nature Conservancy Islands Program has written that they elect not to take a position but wanted to offer a conservation perspective on the tension between housing and conservation. - Public: Gunner and Kristen lamb of Jennie Lane have written in opposition primarily due 4.4 to the zoning and the affects increased density will have on privacy.
 Jonathan Spalter of Jennie Lane wrote in opposition citing noise, the environment, zoning, traffic and personal financial impact.
-Karen Hannigan of Jennie Lane is concerned with the increased density, change of character to the neighborhood, increased traffic at the intersection of Watcha Path and Edg-WT Road, and the circumvention of 3-acre zoning among other issues.
+Karen Hannigan of Jennie Lane is concerned with the increased density, change of character to the neighborhood, increased traffic at the intersection of Watcha Path and Eda-WT Road, and the circumvention of 3-acre zoning among other issues.
 William and Betty Kennedy wrote in opposition based on zoning, environment, and in their view this is an inappropriate 40B.
 Geoff Patterson of Watcha Path wrote in opposition based on zoning, water quality, environment and open space, noise, inappropriate 40B, and traffic.
 David and Cheryl Mance wrote in opposition based on ground water, traffic and neighborhood character.
 They feel the added traffic will bring the road to the breaking point and that the applicant should therefore pave the road up to their entrance.
 They feel that the Town zoned this area 3-acres based upon the distance to sewer treatment.
 Robert Green of Watcha Path notes that Watcha Path is a designated DCPC when it crosses into West Tisbury.
 He is also concerned with nitrogen loading into the ponds, rural character and that the tradeoff for only 3 affordable lots is not good planning.
 Linda Dewitt of Watcha Path has traced the origins of Watcha path to the 1640's and notes the abundance of birds and wildlife.
 Greg Blaine of Watcha Path is opposed based on character, zoning, density, traffic, water quality and increasing noise from the transfer station.
 Tam Blaine of Watcha path is opposed based on character, traffic, the environment, and quality of life.
 Christopher Downing of Jennie Lane is opposed based on density, zoning, and the impact on Watcha Path.